CMPUT301F25aurora/aurora-borealis/README.md

 AuroraChance is a mobile application designed to streamline event registration and participant selection through a transparent, lottery-based system.
 Built for both organizers and entrants, it simplifies event management, random draws, and participant tracking within an intuitive Android interface.

 ## Key-Features
-Key Features
 - Smart Pooling System: Automatically manage event interest by pulling selected entrants from a live waiting list.
 Organizers can run lotteries or manually choose participants with ease.
+-
 - QR Code Event Access: Entrants can instantly access event pages by scanning a QR code — view details, join waiting lists, and stay connected without manual searching.
+-
 - Real-Time Firebase Sync: All event data, attendee updates, notifications, and check-ins stay synced across devices in real time through Firebase integration.
+-
 - Role-Based User Experience: Entrants, Organizers, and Admins each get a tailored interface and permissions designed specifically for their role within the app.

 - Event Poster Uploads: Organizers can upload custom event posters to make their event pages more engaging and visually distinct.
+-
 - Optional Geolocation Verification: When enabled by organizers, entrants’ join locations are captured from the device to verify authenticity and support location-based event rules.